The trailhead located just west of Downtown Portland Oregon.

 Since this trail is within a metropolitan area, it is well maintained and gets very busy when the weather is nice.
 Mountain bikers, hikers and runners along with their dogs use the Leif Erikson section of this trail heavily.

 There is trail signage at the trailhead showing several of the trails and trailheads.
 The trail starts out as a paved path and crosses under the Thurman Street bridge and past where Balch Creek disappears beneath the city.

 After a short distance the trail crosses over Balch Creek and becomes a packed-dirt trail.
 From the bridge the trail climbs gently along the embankment, passing a nice stone bench along the creek.

-In about .4 mile, the trail crosses back over Balch Creek on two small wooden bridges.
-From the bridges the trail continues along west bank of the creek.
+In about .4 mile, the trail crosses back over Balch Creek on an artistically designed bridge.
+Just after the bridge is a nice stone bench with forest flora and fauna etchings covering the top of the bench.
+From the bridge the trail continues along west bank of the creek.
 From the trail you can hear the pleasant noises of the summertime brook flowing along the side of the trail.
 After long dry periods, the plants along this section are covered in a velvety layer of fine dust from all the foot traffic on this trail.

 After .75 mile is the junction with the Wildwood Trail and the Stone House.
 The moss-encrusted house was a public restroom built during the Great Depression by the Works Progress Administration (WPA) in the 1930s.
 It was often vandalized and after the house was damaged in the 1962 Columbus Day storm it was closed and partially demolished.